Despite the remarkable similarities between Wegovy and Ozempic, there are key differences between the two drugs.

 They cause weight loss

-In studies both Wegovy and Ozempic cause weight loss in patients by suppressing appetite and inhibiting the liver from releasing glucagon.
+Both Wegovy and Ozempic have been shown to cause weight loss in clinical studies by suppressing appetite and inhibiting glucagon release from the liver.

 They can be taken with or without food

-They can be taken with or without food and won’t cause acute low blood sugar levels.
+These medicines can both be taken with or without food, and they do not typically cause low blood sugar levels.

-However, if you’re struggling with nausea after taking your medication, it may be helpful to take it after eating a meal or to have a snack of something bland to coat your stomach, such as crackers, soup, toast, or rice, to help alleviate any nausea you may feel.
+However, if you experience nausea after taking your medication, it may be beneficial to take it following a meal or to snack on something bland like crackers, soup, toast, or rice to soothe your stomach.

 How are Wegovy and Ozempic different?

-While remarkably similar, Wegovy and Ozempic are different medications that require different prescriptions.
-They are FDA approved to treat different conditions.
+Wegovy and Ozempic, while similar in function, are distinct medications that require different prescriptions and are approved by the FDA to treat different conditions.

 The concentration of semaglutide is different